Skip to content

 Seven strategies can be configured for data gap states.

-1. Linking the detection interval time range, judge the query results of the most recent minutes for the detection metric, no event triggered;
+1. Linking with the detection interval time range, judge the query results of the most recent minutes of the detection Metric, do not trigger an event;

-2. Linking the detection interval time range, judge the query results of the most recent minutes for the detection metric, query results treated as 0; at this point, the query results will be compared again with the thresholds configured in the Trigger Conditions section above, thereby determining whether to trigger an anomaly event.
+2. Linking with the detection interval time range, judge the query results of the most recent minutes of the detection Metric, treat query results as 0; at this point, the query results will be compared with the thresholds configured in the Trigger Conditions above to determine whether an abnormal event should be triggered.

 Information Generation